 Developing individualized health plans that address elevated BMIs and the appropriate interventions for the school day and recommendations for modifications for lifestyle;

 Identifying community resources for referral for overweight and obese students;

 Providing education and information to parents and families about nutrition, physical activity and community resources;

 Encouraging follow up for counseling and psychological support for students;

 Promoting healthy messages that encourage the consumption of healthy foods and encourage physical activity in and after school;

-Encouraging role modeling of healthy lifestyle choices by parents and teachers;
+Serve as a role model and encourage role modeling of healthy lifestyle choices by parents and teachers;

 Promoting nutrition and activity assessment by the school to help the child and adolescent identify healthy behaviors and set goals; and

-Educating the school community about evidence based healthy lifestyle changes, daily physical activity requirements, and preventable health risks associated with overweight/obesity.
+Educating the school community about evidence-based healthy lifestyle changes, daily physical activity requirements, and preventable health risks associated with overweight/obesity.

 School nurses initiate and lead the school community to influence policy and protocols related to wellness and can be the primary force in: